dejwk/janet/doc/Manual.md

   examples earlier above.
 (JANET will generate a normal `return` statement to break out of the outer-most scope).

-For C, there is no good alternative to `setjmp/longjmp`, short of full semantic analysis and deep code rewriting.
-For C++, an arguably better alternative, that would allow to avoid all these issues, would be to use native C++ exceptions.
-It is likely to be implemented in a future version of JANET.
-(As with any other feature request, please use the [issue tracker](https://github.com/dejwk/janet/issues) if you would like it to be prioritized).

 Exception handling requires unwinding stack frames (nested blocks) and performing any necessary finalization (e.g. running Java finalizers, releasing local references, releasing monitors).
 To that end, JANET use custom macros that you will see a lot of in the generated code.

+There does not seem to be any viable alternative to `setjmp/longjmp`, short of full semantic analysis and deep code rewriting.
+For C++, native exceptions seem viable at first, until we realize that they do not provide any equivalent of the `finally` clause.
+In particular, in Java, abrupt returns from try/catch clauses can be 'overridden' by a return or throw from the `finally` clause.
+Such semantics are not possible to achieve with C++ exceptions.

 ### Reference management